Clinical Assessment Core

 Our Services

-In addition, the CAC trains and supervises diagnosticians to conduct all interview-based psychiatric assessments (e.g., Structured Clinical Interview for DSM-V, Hamilton Rating Scale for Depression) for the pilot studies and other NIH funded studies affiliated with the Center.
+In addition, the Clinical Assessment Core trains and supervises diagnosticians to conduct all interview-based psychiatric assessments (e.g., Structured Clinical Interview for DSM-V, Hamilton Rating Scale for Depression) for the pilot studies and other NIH funded studies affiliated with the Center.
+The diagnosticians meet monthly with a diagnostic supervisor to review previous cases thus ensuring proficiency of clinical assessment conduct.
+Some of the clinical assessments the diagnosticians are trained in include:

-One of the primary functions of the Clinical Assessment Core is to oversee the administration of the core battery to PMHARC pilot studies.
+The Clinical Assessment Core oversees a core battery that we encourage all pilot investigators to implement when possible.
 The goal of administering the same measures across pilot studies is to eventually build a pooled database of core measures containing substantially larger sample sizes than individual studies.
 This larger database will allow Center investigators to generate broader questions for exploratory analyses regarding the interactions of mental health and HIV status.
 The core battery includes the following self-report measures:

 1. Risk Assessment Battery (RAB).
 This is a self-report questionnaire designed to assess high-risk behaviors associated with HIV transmission.
 The measure yields two scores: Drug Risk Behavior (e.g. sharing needles, IV drug use) and Sex Risk Behavior (e.g., exchanging sex for drugs, unprotected sexual activity).